Sourabh12321/codingquery.com/README.md

 # coding query

-Coding query is clone of stakoverflow. where user can ask any type of question and search for that and give answer to other questions also.
+Coding query is clone of stakoverflow.
+Here users can ask any type of coding question and reply to other questions.
 Deployed Link :- https://effortless-froyo-51ea64.netlify.app/